As the Ides of March approach, but this time Caesar lives?

 Then bitcoin sank in value.
-Giving back half.
+Giving back half and more.
 Yes, it could have been speculation.
 Mt.
 Gox.
 Whales.
+FOMO.
 Take your pick.

 In 2014, bitcoin seemed like it was dying.
 It lost over 60% of its value.
 Fluctuated.
-Maybe they were worth $300 buy years end.
+Maybe they were worth $300 by years end.
 We wondered.
 Was it over?

 Then 2015 came.
 Bitcoin gained at least 25% by years end.
 It was looking to match the latter part of 2013’s values.
 Could it once again hit $1000?

 Then June of 2016 came.
 Bitcoin decided to go up.
 By years end, it was once again looking at the $1000 mark.
 People – investors took notice.
 Would it pop again?

 That was the biggest question.
 What if this thing keeps on going?
 Where will it stop?
 Will the snake-oil salesman come out and paint the rosy pictures?
 They did.
 Millions each, they shouted.

 In 2017 everything changed.
 The banner year – so far – for bitcoin.
 Exchanges, as bad as they were, slow, cumbersome — lit the fire.
 Bitcoin took off.
 Over 19 times in value.
 Almost holding at $20,000.
 But before the year was over…shaking.

 And 2017 was like 2013 all over again.
 By the end of the year, bitcoin was off almost 25% from its highs.
 The banner year was over.
 We felt deflated.
 Betrayed.
 We looked for scapegoats.

 The financial world, which had been ignoring it, at least publicly, began kicking it steadily – and copying the technology.
 They were to blame.
 And the tax men.
 And the regulators.
 And China, Russia…and the endless bitcoin debates…and the bitcoin clones…and stiff competition from other altcoins…crypto-assets…tokens…